Doha International Airport

-Doha International Airport (مطار الدوحة الدولي) is an airport in Doha, Qatar.
-It was Qatar's commercial international airport until Hamad International Airport opened on 27 May 2014.
+Doha International Airport (مطار الدوحة الدولي) is an international airport in Doha, Qatar, which served as the country's primary commercial airport until the nearby Hamad International Airport opened in May 2014.
 While all scheduled commercial traffic ceased, the airport site and existing runway are still used by Qatar Emiri Air Force, Qatar Amiri Flight, Rizon Jet, Gulf Helicopters and Qatar Aeronautical College.
 It also acts as a state/diplomatic airport catering to both Qatar Amiri Flight (which is based at the airport) and state-visit flights.
-The airport welcomed commercial flights again on 15 September 2022 for selected airlines to handle increased traffic for the 2022 FIFA World Cup that Qatar hosted in November.
+The airport temporarily welcomed commercial flights once again in late 2022 for selected airlines, to handle increased traffic for the 2022 FIFA World Cup that Qatar hosted in November.

 History

 Doha International Airport opened in 1959 replacing Dukhan Airport, which was built in the 1930s.
 That had been the secondary hub for the Bahraini-based Gulf Air, and was located 80 km west of Doha, and 5 km south-west of Dukhan.

 The airport suffered from overutilization, even though it had been expanded numerous times.
 Before the opening of the new airport, the capacity stood at 12 million passengers per year.
 Its 14993 ft runway was one of the longest at a civil airport.
 It was the main base of Qatar Airways.
 In the past, the airport was mostly used by Qatari holiday makers and foreign workers coming for the oil and gas sector.
 As Qatar Airways expanded rapidly, the airport grew and attracted more people such as holiday makers and transit travelers.
 In 2010, it was the world's 27th busiest airport by cargo traffic.
 The control tower and ancillary buildings were designed by Curtis W. Fentress, FAIA, RIBA of Fentress Architects.

 All scheduled commercial air traffic serving this airport moved to the new Hamad International Airport on 27 May 2014.
 The new airport is located 4 km east of the former facility.
 It covers 2200 ha of land and was able to handle 29 million passengers per year on opening day.
 The old airport was originally planned to be demolished, but it was refurbished and reopened for the 2022 FIFA World Cup and certain charter flights.